nasa/ExoMiner/src_preprocessing/tce_tables/README.md

-# TESS-SPOC 2-min Preprocessing: LC and DV XML data
+# TESS-SPOC 2-min Preprocessing: LC and DV xml data, and TCE tables

-This file contains step-by-step instructions on how to get data from the lightcurve (LC) FITS files and Data Validation (DV) XML files for TESS SPOC 2-min sector runs.
+This file contains step-by-step instructions on how to get data from the lightcurve (LC) FITS files and Data Validation (DV) XML files for TESS SPOC 2-min sector runs, and the corresponding DV TCE tables.
 All the referred scripts are part of the module `src_preprocessing/tess_spoc_2min`.

 ## Get LC data